 - Neuromuscular reeducation for key musculature to assist with proper alignment of leg during functional activities and sport

 - Manual therapy to provide proper mobility and tissue healing for irritated structures around the knee or structures preventing proper mechanics

-Physical therapists can provide the tools necessary to prevent and/or treat anterior knee pain and to return patients to pain free daily life and sport.
+Physical therapy for knee pain can provide the tools necessary to prevent and/or treat anterior knee pain you are experiencing and to return patients to pain free daily life and sport.